bassomarco/bassomarco.github.io/content/about.md

 Outside of networking, I’m also passionate about traveling, hiking, and cinema!

+Welcome
-Welcome, and thanks for being here 🚀
+And thanks for being here 🚀